smathot/eeg_eyetracking_parser/readme.md

 - Experimental variables (such as conditions) from the eye-tracking data are used as metadata for the EEG analysis.
 - Gaze and pupil data is added as channels to the EEG data.
-- Blinks and saccades from the eye-tracking data are added as BAD annotations to the EEG data.
+- Automated preprocessing of eye-tracking and EEG data.

 ## Example